elronzo/octoprint-k8s-socat/README.md

 # octoprint-k8s-socat
 Ever wanted to use Octoprint in a K8s pod and connect to a 3D printer remotely over the network?
 Then this might be for you.

+Just do a 'docker build' and specify your image in octoprint.yaml.

 ## Socat on the container's side (octoprint-k8s-socat)
 Octoprint image with socat and some YAML files for K8s deployment